colshrapnel/phpdelusions.net/sql_injection.md

 Here I need to stop for a while to emphasize the important difference between the implementation of **native** prepared statements supported by the major DBMS and **the general idea of using a placeholder** to represent the actual data in the query.
 And to emphasize **real benefits** of a prepared statement.

-The idea of a native prepared statement is smart and simple: the query and the data are sent to the server separated from each other, and thus there is no chance for them to interfere.
+The idea of a native prepared statement is smart and simple: the query and data are both sent to the server separated from each other, and thus there is no chance for them to interfere.
 Which makes SQL injection outright impossible.
-But at the same time, native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for the real-life usage.**
+But at the same time, native implementation has its limitations, as it supports only two kinds of literals (strings and numbers, namely) which **renders them insufficient and insecure for real-life usage.**

 There are also some wrong statements about native prepared statements:

 - they are "faster". **Not in PHP**, which simply won't let you reuse a prepared statement between separate calls.
 While repeated queries within the same instance occurred too seldom to talk about.
 - they are "safer".
-This is partially true, but not because they are *native*, but because they are *prepared statements* - as opposed to manual formatting.
+This is partially true, but not because they are *native*, but because they are *prepared statements* - as opposed to manually formatted.

-And here we came to the main point of the whole article: the general idea of creating an SQL query out of constant part and placeholders, which will be substituted with actual data, which will be **automatically formatted** is indeed a Holy Grail we were looking for.
+And here we came to the main point of the whole article: the general idea of creating a SQL query out of constant part and placeholders, which will be substituted with actual data, which will be **automatically formatted** is indeed a Holy Grail we were looking for.

 The main and most essential benefit of prepared statements is the elimination of all the dangers of manual formatting: